 1789 – Corsica is officially incorporated into France

-1794 – Pasquale Paoli, erstwhile leader of the Corsican Republic, returns from exile in Britain and an Anglo-Corsican Kingdom is established.
-After two years, however, the British pull out and French rule resumes.
+1794 – Pasquale Paoli, erstwhile leader of the Corsican Republic, returns from exile in Britain and the Anglo-Corsican Kingdom is established.
+After two years, however, the British pull-out and French rule resumes.

 1797 – Napoleon Bonaparte becomes First Consul of the French Republic (technically the leader of France).
 He appears not to have much nostalgia or love for the island of his birth, however, and during his reign, Corsica is largely neglected.

 1814 – As the Napoleonic Wars come to an end, Corsica is occupied by British troops but is returned to France once the monarchy has been restored.

 1920 – a separatist movement calling for Corsican autonomy is founded.
 To confuse matters, another movement calls for annexation by Italy, a sentiment which becomes more popular after Mussolini seizes power in Italy.

 1940 – Corsica is incorporated into Vichy France

 1942 – Corsica is occupied by Italian and German forces

 1943 – Free French forces liberate Corsica in October and the US establish numerous military air force bases there.